Need help with this?

-The Preview Snippet shows you how your Post will look in search engines based on the SEO Meta Title and Meta Description you have entered.
+The Preview Snippet shows you how your Post or Page may look in search engines based on the SEO Title Tag and Meta Description you have entered.
 If you edit the Title and Description settings in the fields below the Preview Snippet and click Publish or Update, the Preview Snippet will be updated to reflect your new Title and Description.
+This is a rough approximation of how your Post/Page may look in search engines, it does not reflect any rich snippet information that may be included in search results.

-The Keywords field is where you enter your Meta Keywords that will be used for this Post.
+The Keywords field is where you enter your Meta Keywords that will be used for this Post or Page.
 Meta Keywords hold little or no value in today’s SEO.
 This post from Matt Cutts at Google explains why they no longer value them.
 However you may feel differently and wish to use them.
-If you do wish to use Meta Keywords be sure to keep them at a reasonable level and include only the words and phrases which are relevant to your Post.
+If you do wish to use Meta Keywords be sure to keep them at a reasonable level and include only the words and phrases which are relevant to your Post/Page.
 Use commas to separate each keyword.

 Robots Meta NOINDEX